shirish93/shirish93.github.io/_drafts/2024-01-17-aoe4-engineer.md

 ### Introduction

-The worlds of competitive e-sports and software/infrastructure engineering might seem like disparate universes at first glance.
+Competitive e-sports and software/infrastructure engineering might seem like disparate universes at first glance.
 I have however learned useful lessons from watching Age of Empired IV (AOE4) that I've been able to leverage into useful skills at work.
 This essay will explore how the skills honed through watching AOE4 esports have made me a better engineer, focusing on pressure-handling, strategic planning, resource management, and adapting to change.

 I have been watching the game ever since it released, following a few game 'casters', but mostly the players themselves on their recorded game casts on Youtube.
 It was initially just a way to entertain myself, like watching movies, but I've realized that I've internalized life skills applicable for a software engineer through those games.